jadoGmbH/gallery-masonryer/README.md

 # gallery-masonryer

-After activation turns every WordPress Gallery into an Masonry Grid (pure CSS)
+Turns every WordPress Gallery into an Masonry Grid (pure CSS) after activating the plugin

 Options (extra settings page)

  - border radius of all images
  - gap between images
- - CSS Grid Dense Auto-Placement
+ - CSS grid dense auto-placement
+ - activate Lightbox on all Images of gallery
+ - colour of overlay when lightbox is activated